baselime/docs/cli/reference/pull.md

 # baselime pull

 Use the `baselime pull` command to update local observability as code configurations with the latest state from the remote systems.
+If the service has not been initialised locally yet then the cli will prompt you to select a service and download everything to your machine.

 ```bash :icon-terminal: terminal
 baselime pull